raferalston/portfolio/README.md

 #### 📑kidkod website (front-end, back-end) - *[link](https://kidkod.ru)*

-This projects created from scratch by me.
-This means i used figma for template design.

 > *Used technologies (or services)*
 >
 >  django, wagtail for cms, celery/redis, moyklass-api, html/css/js